 It is, however, counterintuitive that disease burden is higher for HICs.
 Some of the factors that are regarded as protective to mental health for adolescents, such as quality education and accessible health services, are more readily available in HICs.
 Indeed, the country with the highest measured adolescent mental health burden is New Zealand, which is noted for the quality and wide accessibility of both its education services and health system.
-Other HICs with high mental health DALY rates for adolescents (above 2000) include Finland, Netherlands (Kingdom of the), Norway, Sweden, Switzerland and the United States of America.
+Other HICs with high mental health DALY rates for adolescents (above 2000) include Finland, Netherlands, Norway, Sweden, Switzerland and the USA.